realchh/caribou/caribou/data_collector/utils/ec_maps_zone_finder/README.md

 ---
 ## Disclaimer
-This code is modified from https://github.com/electricitymaps/zone-finder to use python
+This code is modified from https://github.com/electricitymaps/zone-finder for our use.

 ---